hamishmb/getdevinfo-legacy-mac/README.md

 Change directory to the getdevinfo subfolder, and run:

-"sudo python3 -m coverage run --rcfile=../.coveragerc ./tests.py"

-or:

 "sudo python2 -m coverage run --rcfile=../.coveragerc ./tests.py"

 To run the tests.
 Then run:

-"sudo python3 -m coverage report"
+"sudo python2 -m coverage report"

 or: